-The School of Dental Medicine and its academic programs are accredited by the Commission on Dental Accreditation (CODA) and has maintained its status since 2002.
+The School of Dental Medicine's education programs are accredited by the Commission on Dental Accreditation (CODA) and have maintained that status since 2002.

 The School of Dental Medicine believes lifelong learning enhances the quality of patient care as well as the personal and professional success of dental health care providers.
 Our continuing education program focuses on hands-on, interactive, and consultative approaches in education.

 The School of Dental Medicine operates clinical programs at two facilities in Las Vegas, hosting nearly 70,000 patient visits each year.
 All sites are located along major bus routes and convenient for public transportation, and the offices provide an array of services.

 Faculty Dental Practice

 The school’s faculty dentists and hygienists treat patients in a separate, dedicated, private office setting providing dental hygiene, general, and specialty services.
 Faculty Dental Practice is open Monday through Thursday beginning at 9 a.m., Friday and evenings by appointment.

 Community Service Clinics